louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 ####Describe what a firm might do with its intellectual property in order to maximise its value as a company asset (5 marks) (4 occurences)

 ###Financing innovation

+####What are the different funding opportunities available to entrepreneurs?
+Your answer should reflect the advantages and disadvantages of funding a business idea through the routes you describe?
+(20) (4 occurrences)

 ####As a venture capatalist, what criteria would you use to evaluate an investment opportunity (10 marks)